List of Hollyoaks characters introduced in 2005: Rory

-Rory was an Irish Traveller whose caravan briefly set up a home in Chester near Tony Hutchinson's restaurant, Il Gnosh.
+Rory, played by Alex McGettigan, made his first appearance on 14 July 2005.
+Rory is an Irish Traveller whose caravan briefly set up a home in Chester near Tony Hutchinson's restaurant, Il Gnosh.
 Tony was furious at them for being what he saw as low class and driving down his business.
 He clashed with Rory and his brother Connor, as well as their dog Sheba.
 Rory also had a brief flirtation with Zara Morgan.
 He confided in her that he and Connor were staying because their mother was battling cancer in a local hospital.
 When Zara told this to Tony's wife Mandy, and Rory helped stop a robbery at Il Gnosh, Tony mended fences, somewhat, with Rory.
 Conor and Rory's mother's cancer went into remission and she asked to return to Ireland, which they did.

 Connor

-Connor was Rory's younger brother.
+Connor, played by Danann Breathnach, first appeared on 14 July 2005.
+Connor is Rory's younger brother.
 He punched Tony when Tony threatened Rory.
 He also befriended Nicole Owen and kissed her on her birthday, much to her mother's displeasure.
 Nicole wanted to have her first time with Connor, but Connor realised she wasn't ready for sex.
 He was willing to try, but she ran out of the flat in shame.
 The next day, she wanted to start over, but he told her he was moving back to Ireland with his brother and mother.
 Just before he left, he kissed Nicole and told her he'd always love her.